Advance Care Planning and Advance Care Directives

 3 Videos

-Your Advance Care Directive or Advance Care Plan can be uploaded to your My Health Record, making it easily accessible to you and your health care providers.
+Store your advance care planning documents safely and share them with those who may need them.
+They can be uploaded to your My Health Record, making it easily accessible to you and your health care providers.